Veridise/veridise-docs/zkvanguard-legacy/detectors/wit-constr-diff.md

 ## Summary and Usage

-The Witness-Constraints Difference (WCD) detector warns the user about signals where the assignment of a given signal in the witness (i.e., in dataflow operations) contain a different set of signals and/or constant values than are contained in the set of signals and/or constant values that constrain the given signal.
+The Witness-Constraints Difference (WCD) detector flags signals where the witness assignment (i.e., dataflow operations) uses a different set of signals or constants than the set used to constrain that signal.
-Such differences occur when witness computation and constraint generation for a given signal are performed separately (i.e., with `<--` and `===` operations in Circom instead of `<==` operations), and these differences can lead to underconstrained or improperly constrained signals.
+These differences typically arise when witness computation and constraint generation for a signal are performed separately (e.g., `<--` and `===` operations in Circom instead of `<==`).
+This separation can lead to underconstrained or improperly constrained signals.
-Such discrepancies may allow malicious actors to construct bogus proofs and subvert the application's security checks.
+These discrepancies may allow malicious actors to construct bogus proofs and bypass application-level security checks.

 ### Usage